holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 ### Crop Rotation Component

 A crop rotation component is similar to a field component and allows the representation of multiple field components on the farm.
-If a farm contains multiple field components that are added to represent the rotation of crops on a field over the years, a crop rotation component can represent the same information through a single entry.
-This allows for easier and more manageable representation of fields and crops on the farm.
+For example, suppose a farm contains multiple field components that are added to represent the rotation of crops on a field over the years.
+In that case, a crop rotation component can represent the same information through a single entry.
+This allows for an easier and more manageable representation of fields and crops on the farm.

 <br>